 Juan Hormaechea, ex-president of Cantabria , was convicted of misappropriation of public assets and pardoned on two sep arate occasions.
 Following his first conviction, which saw him sentenced to 6 years in prison, he was pardoned in 1995 by the government of Felipe González.
 The second time was in 2011, at the hand of Zapatero, following the Supreme Court's retrial and ratification of his three-year sentence.
 The crimes for which he was convicted took place during his first term (1987-1990), to which he was appointed after topping the Alianza Popular's lists for the region of Cantabria.

-These 227 pardons granted to those convicted of corruption only make up a small part of the more than 10,000 pardons granted since 1996.
+These 231 pardons granted to those convicted of corruption only make up a small part of the more than 10,000 pardons granted since 1996.
 However, if we take into account that such crimes produce far fewer convictions than other more common ones (such as offenses against the public health or robberies), then our perspective changes somewhat.
-Prevarication and misappropriation come third and fourth on the list of crimes registering the most pardons in comparison to convictions, at 1.96% and 1.62% respectively, lagging only behind crimes against the environment and those committed by civil servants against individual freedoms.
+Prevarication and misappropriation come third and fifth on the list of crimes registering the most pardons in comparison to convictions, at 1.46% and 0.81% respectively.

 Regardless of individual points of view - or those of the Justice ministers themselves - about what does or does not constitute corruption, the CGPJ has traced a useful dividing line which serves to underscored the fact that such pardons have been granted regularly and by all governments, and to better understand what can and can't be banned if the proposition currently being debated in Congress is approved – one which would veto pardons for those convicted of corruption.
 If the line were that drawn by the Justice Minister, very few pardons would be prohibited.
 With the CGPJ's, things change.